The Suite Bettie Jean Story

 They took the area by storm and performed together for events on radio, television and many now historic dance venues such as The Springlake Casino, The Persian Room at The Skirvin Hotel, and the Zebra Room at the Municipal Auditorium (now Civic Center Music Hall).
 Together Al and Bettie had three children; Ronald Jean Good, Gary Alan Good and Patricia Gayle Good.

 Bettie Jean died way too young in an accident on November 27, 1970 at the age of 46.
 Al Good lived a long full life and died in between "gigs" at the age of 86 with his son Gary by his side.
-Housed at the Bettie Jean are several photographs, recordings and other memorabilia honoring their lives.
+Housed at Suite Bettie Jean are several photographs, recordings and other memorabilia honoring their lives, including CDs and even vintage vinyl records you can purchase.

 When owner/operator, Gary Good first came to downtown Guthrie he was captivated by the sweet energy, awesome architecture, and simple charm.
 "I wanted to create a place for people to come and enjoy historic downtown Guthrie as I did when I first arrived."
 This is why Bettie Jean was established.
 Gary and his wife, Cristina personally insure your stay at Suite Bettie Jean is as cozy as your grandmother's hand made quilt!